 WHAT HAPPENS NEXT?

-An assessment gives us the opportunity to get to know each other a little bit and decide if we can work together to form a therapeutic relationship.
-I will also talk through our contract which will include the confidentiality agreement, note storage and supervision.
+An assessment gives us the opportunity to get to know each other a little bit and to decide if we can work together to form a therapeutic relationship.
+I will also talk through our contract which will include aspects such as the confidentiality agreement, information storage and supervision.

 I am able to offer a variety of options for us to work together, due to Covd-19 I have been working with clients over the telephone or via zoom, however I am able to safely see clients in person, if they would prefer, as my counselling room is large enough to comply with government guidelines re: social distancing.
 My therapy room is at Bedford Heights on Brickhill Drive, Bedford. where there is on-site parking and easy access for wheelchairs.

 When you arrive, you will need to report in to reception and wait for me to come and greet you at our appointment time.
 If you arrive early, there is seating in the reception area where ALL visitors must sign in.

 I practice open-ended counselling for individuals, meeting weekly at a regular time.
 Sessions are paid in advance and each session lasts for 50 minutes.

 Sessions can be a little bit more spread out for couples, as we may meet weekly or fortnightly.
 The work is more short-term, typically 8-10 sessions in total.